 A walk across the famous Ha’penny Bridge provides a handy way to cross the Liffey and an irresistible photo opportunity.
 But why be ordinary and just walk over it, when you can experience the 200-year-old span in a new way?
 An extra safe City Kayaking trip gives you the only chance to paddle underneath and see a different side of the capital’s iconic bridges.
 This leisurely glide down the River Liffey on ‘sit on top’ kayaks is a special family adventure you’ll be talking about for ages.

 It’s been all go at Dublin Castle over the centuries.
 First a Viking settlement, then a Norman fortress, it became a Georgian palace and seat of government.
 Eventually handed over to the newly independent Irish state in 1922, the grounds can be visited for free at this major landmark in Irish history.
 Start in the main Dubh Linn garden, with its sea serpent pattern cut into the lawn.
 From there, you can explore the pockets tucked away in each corner and their sculptures.
 Make time to stop at Chester Beatty, a museum on the grounds.
-Check out the collection of papyrus manuscripts that include fragmentary early copies of the Septuagint (Greek translation of the Hebrew Bible) and Greek New Testament.
-On fair weather days you might bring your own feast for lunch, then take in a free exhibition at the Coach House Gallery or The Printworks.
+Check out the collection of ancient manuscripts, miniature paintings and decorative arts from Asia, the Middle East, North Africa and Europe.
+On fair weather days you might bring your own feast for lunch, then take in an exhibition at the Coach House Gallery or The Printworks.

 In the heart of one of Dublin’s busiest neighbourhoods and right beside Grafton Street, leafy St Stephen’s Green is made for a family walk or picnic.
 Once a private park available only to those who rented keys, it was gifted to the city in 1880 and has been free to enjoy ever since.
 Kids can feed the ducks in the pond or run around in the playground, while the inviting paths and nicely landscaped gardens provide a leafy escape for everyone.
 As you wander, 15 commemorative statues and memorials dotted about the park add the odd teachable moment along the way.